 The mission of the Connecticut State Colleges and Universities (CSCU) Center for Nanotechnology is to foster collaborative, interdisciplinary research and educational initiatives/programs in micro- and nanotechnology with the goal of enhancing Connecticut’s workforce competitiveness in nanotechnology and materials science.
 The Center builds upon existing collaborations with Yale University, University of Connecticut, and the Connecticut Community Colleges to create programs enhancing Science, Technology, Engineering, and Mathematics (STEM) education for the CSCU community and beyond.

-During the summer of 2020, the Werth Family Foundation will be sponsoring an "Industry Academic Fellowship".
+During the Spring of 2023, the Werth Family Foundation will be sponsoring an "Industry Academic Fellowship".

-Application will be accepted starting November 1, 2019.
-Application
+Application will be accepted starting November 15, 2022.